Sports radio: Programming

-Sports radio stations typically depend on drawing an audience that fits advertiser-friendly key demographics, particularly young men with the disposable income to invest in sports fandom, since the format does not have the broad appeal to reach a critical mass in the general public.
-Prominent sports radio stations typically get their greatest listenership from live play-by-play of local major professional sports league or college sports franchises; less prominent stations (especially on the AM dial) may not have this option because of poorer (or for daytime-only stations, non-existent) nighttime signals and smaller budgets for rights fees.
+Sports radio stations typically depend on drawing an audience that fits advertiser-friendly key demographics, particularly young men with the disposable income to invest in sports fandom.
+Sports radio stations typically get their largest audiences from live coverage of major league franchises and college sports teams; less prominent stations (especially on the AM dial) may not have this option because of poorer (or for daytime-only stations, non-existent) nighttime signals and smaller budgets for rights fees.
+Some sports stations (either for budgetary reasons, or to serve as a companion to a sister station devoted primarily to local programs) may serve simply as a passthrough for a network's daily lineup and other syndicated programming, and originate few local programs of their own.